 Carl, along with the Fugitive Investigation Strike Team (FIST) coordinated a staff of five, responsible for the logistics of the Marshal Service worldwide.
 He along with the FIST staff organized logistics for many sting operations, including one that, in a single day, netted 1,500 fugitives with outstanding federal arrest warrants.
 In the last ten years of his 34-year career with the U.S. Marshals, Carl served as a Physical Security Specialist for the Judicial Circuit Courts from Maine to Guam.

 Carl retired in 2005 with the intention of traveling and spending more time with his wife, Sharon, who served as a Central Intelligence Agency careerist (CIA).
 Sharon became one of the first women to break through the glass ceiling at the agency rising to the level of Senior Intelligence Officer (SIS/3).
 Sharon was tragically killed in an automobile accident in 2011.
 At the time of her death Sharon was on detail to the National Geospatial Intelligence Agency (NGA).
 Sharon was the first Senior Officer ever appointed to a directorship in another agency while on detail from the CIA.
 Sharon was given the highest awards by the CIA, NGA, and the Director of National Intelligence (DNI) posthumously for service to her country.
 Carl established memorial scholarships in her name at Plymouth State University.

 Carl was a member of the Plymouth State Holmes Heritage Society and The PSU President’s Council.
 He resided in Spotsylvania, VA and Ft Myers, FL.

-David Poulin ’85 is a Senior Vice President, Senior Investment Management Consultant and member of the Business Owner Executive Council at The Bay Colony Group at Morgan Stanley Smith Barney.
+David Poulin ’85 is a Senior Vice President, Financial Advisor at RBC Wealth Management.
 He is also a Certified Investment Management Analyst (CIMA®) and a Certified Private Wealth Advisor (CPWA®) from the Investment Management Consultants Association (IMCA).
 He began his career and corporate sale consultant for national computer reseller Businessland Inc. before changing careers in 1990 and moving to the financial services industry as a financial advisor at Lehman Brother in Boston where he began working with private company owners and executives.